-The minute I knew I was going to Israel, I knew I had to make a trip to the ancient lost (and now found) city of Petra in Jordan, a UNESCO World Heritage Site.
-In the following weeks after my trip was booked, I was in a Google-frenzy trying to find information to plan my trip to Petra, Wadi Rum, Jerash, figuring out how to get around, where to stay, whether to get the Jordan Pass or not and what to do and so on.
+The minute I knew I was going to Israel, I knew I had to make a trip to the ancient lost city of Petra in Jordan, a UNESCO World Heritage Site.
+In the following weeks after my trip was booked, I was in a Google-frenzy trying to find information to plan my trip to Petra, Wadi Rum, Jerash, figuring out how to get to Petra and around, where to stay, whether to get the Jordan Pass or not and what to do after I’m done exploring Petra.
 Although I’m not an expert of Petra after a single day spent there, I did come away with a few things to know about Petra, one of the the new 7 wonders of the world.

 1. Plan to Arrive Early

 Fortunately, Petra is open at 6:30AM meaning that if you are an early riser, you can have Petra all to yourself by arriving early.
 Most tourist buses arrive at 10AM, so even if you have to have that extra hour of sleep, making it at 7:30-8AM still allows you a fairly tourist-free experience!

 2. Pack a Lunch & Snacks

 Petra has become a tourist site filled with overpriced restaurants everywhere.
 There are small restaurants found throughout the park/city but obviously overpriced and the restaurants outside of the national park aren’t that much better either.

 Your best bet is to get your hotel/hostel to pack you a lunch (Costs I’ve seen are around JD3-5 for a sandwich, banana/apple, cheese cubes, and some crackers).
 This is still a much better deal than what you’ll find inside Petra.
 Alternatively, you can do what I did – pick up a few essentials at the grocery store and pack it in your bag before you’re off on your adventure!